bcaluneo/Regex-Crossword/readme.md

 npm install esmify
 ```

 The provided makefile can be used to build the project.
-It assumes the outputted `.js` files are placed in /js.
+It assumes the outputted `.js` files are placed in the public directory.